SkullSmash/AWS-Load-Balancer/Implementation.md

   <img src="images/148.png" width="1000"/>
 </p>

   Hurray!!
-We are getting response from all three servers.
+We are getting response from all three servers.🎉🎉